Buckswood Health Service

 Our Health Philosophy

-When your child comes to stay with us at Buckswood, our biggest priority is their health and well being.
-As nurses, we liaise closely with the house staff to ensure that scholars remain as healthy as possible whilst with us.
+When your child comes to stay with us at Buckswood, our biggest priority is their health and well-being.
+As a health team, we liaise closely with the house staff to ensure that scholars remain as healthy as possible whilst with us.
 Our aim is to enable scholars to be well enough to be in school.
-However when there are clinical reasons for them to be off school, they are given a ‘leave’ to stay with us at BHS, or to be in their room when appropriate.
+However when there are clinical reasons for them to be off school, they are given a leave to stay with us at BHS, or to be in their room if appropriate.

 When can scholars see us?

-Please complete the school medical forms as soon as possible, preferably before your child arrives.
+Please complete the school medical forms as soon as possible, preferably before your child arrives at school.
 These ensure we know about any allergies or illnesses your child may have, as well as vaccination details.
 They also give us your consent for us to treat them.
+If we do not receive this information, it puts your child at risk and we will not be able to look after them, unless it is an emergency.

-We therefore ask that scholars do not bring medicines to school, as we will provide them with what they need.
+We ask that scholars do not bring medicines or supplements to school, as we will provide them with what they need.
 However, if they do need to take regular medicines for a diagnosed illness, then it is absolutely vital that we have accurate health information.

 If they are on regular medication, then please let us know (in English)